-[20:55] Church.
+Church?
+Church?
 It's at times when the church is standing firm that we often get comfortable and begin letting our guard down.
-When our guard lets down, we get comfortable.

-And when we get comfortable at the church, disaster only awaits.
+[21:04] When our guard lets down, we get comfortable.
+And when we get comfortable as a church, disaster only awaits.
+Church?
+Church?
 What Paul is saying here is that he knows the pride that has a tendency of creeping in when things are going well.

 He's not a victim of that reality.
 And in turn, Paul wants his spiritual children to continue walking in the truth.
+Church?
 The church that stands firm in a progressive corporate endeavor that is carried out through continual commitment as a family of God.

-This is sort of what is tying all the work of faith, the labor of love, and the steadfastness of hope in our Lord Jesus Christ.
+Church?
+Church?
+This is sort of what is tying all the way back to remember the work of faith, the labor of love, and the steadfastness of hope in our Lord Jesus Christ.

-Notice that they weren't standing firm in the latest book that they got from Barnes & Noble that had a couple good points of how they can stand firm.
-The 10 steps to standing firm in your faith.
+Notice that they weren't standing firm in the latest book that they got from Barnes & Noble that had a couple good points of how they can stand firm, the 10 steps to standing firm in your faith.
 It was something outside of anything carnal in this life.

-[22:09] It was supernatural that they were standing firm.
+It was supernatural that they were standing firm.
 It was standing firm.
 Look in your Bible in verse 8.
 They were standing firm in the Lord.
+In the Lord.

-Something outside of themselves.
+[22:19] Something outside of themselves.
 If you can remember back to chapter 1's sermons.
 The first step of standing firm is understanding that it is not the finish line.